Adversarial Exposure Attack on Diabetic Retinopathy Imagery Grading: Methodology

 where $\odot$ represents the element-wise multiplication.
-Like existing additive-perturbation-based adversarial attacks \cite{goodfellow2014explaining}, we can naively realize a multiplicative-perturbation-based adversarial attack against a pre-trained DNN (\ie, $\phi(\cdot)$) by optimizing the following objective function
+We can tune the exposure map in a pixel-wise way to produce different exposure images.
+Here, like existing additive-perturbation-based adversarial attacks~\cite{goodfellow2014explaining}, we change $\mathbf{E}$ according to the classification loss and achieve a multiplicative-perturbation-based adversarial attack against a pre-trained DNN ($\phi(\cdot)$) by optimizing the following objective function:

-where $J(\cdot)$ represents the image classification loss function, \ie, the cross-entropy function, and $y$ is the ground truth category of the $\mathbf{X}$. $\epsilon$ controls the perturbation degree.
+where $J(\cdot)$ represents the image classification loss function (cross-entropy function), and $y$ is the ground truth grade of $\mathbf{X}$. $\epsilon$ controls the perturbation degree.
+Intuitively, the exposure map $\mathbf{E}$ is modified in a pixel-wise way to maximize the objective function under the constraint of $\epsilon$.
+A large value of the objective function means the DNN $\phi(\cdot)$ tends to mis-grade the example $\mathbf{X}^\text{e}$.
+A small $\epsilon$ lets the $\mathbf{E}$ approximate to one, making $\mathbf{X}^\text{e}$ similar to $\mathbf{X}$.
+As a result, the modification would not be easily perceived.

-Although above method is simple and easy to implement, we argue that it cannot realize the desired exposure attack: \ding{182} camera exposure usually leads to spatial-smooth variation across the DR images.
-However, above method generates noise-like DR images (\eg, Fig.~\ref{fig:2} (b)) that are easily perceived and can be hardly regarded as the natural camera exposure factor, thus is less meaningful for the exposure-robustness analysis of DNNs.
-To address this problem, we propose the \textit{adversarial bracketed exposure fusion} based attack in Sec.~\ref{subsec:advexpfusion} that can generate local smooth variation with the Laplacian pyramid representation and adversarial tuned fusion weight maps. \ding{183} From the viewpoint of adversarial attack, above method can hardly achieve high transferability where the adversarial exposure example is generated from one DNN and used to attack another one.
-To alleviate this challenge, we further extend the multiplicative to the convolution perturbation with which we can realize high transferability with spatial-smooth intensity variation.
+Although the above method is simple and easy to implement, we argue that it is not easy to achieve the desired exposure attack for several reasons: \ding{182} Camera exposure usually leads to spatially smooth variation across the DR images.
+However, the above method generates noise patterns for the images (for example, Fig.~\ref{fig:2} (b)) that are easily perceived and different from the natural camera exposure, making them less meaningful for the exposure-robustness analysis of DNNs.
+To address this problem, we propose the \textit{adversarial bracketed exposure fusion} based attack in Sec.~\ref{subsec:advexpfusion}, which can generate smooth local variation with the Laplacian pyramid representation and adversarially tuned fusion weight maps. \ding{183} From the viewpoint of adversarial attacks, the above method cannot achieve high transferability when the adversarial exposure example is generated for one DNN and used to attack another.
+Intuitively, the adversarial exposure example fooling more DNNs (which means high transferability attack) are more meaningful for investigating the exposure-robustness of DNNs.
+To this end, we further extend the multiplicative operation to the convolution operation in Sec.~\ref{subsec:ConvExposureFusion}, enabling us to achieve high transferability attack with spatially smooth intensity variation.